dparpyani/taskcmd/README.md

 be able to see or edit your tasks in any subdirectory of the current working directory.

-The tasks are saved in .tasks.json; if you decide to move them after you've used `task` for a little while.
+If you decide to move the task list after you've used `task`, the tasks are saved in .tasks.json.

 ## Viewing tasks ##
 ```bash